PATIENTS & VISITORS

 - Will I need authorization before my healthcare visit?

-The Richland Hospital, Inc. is in-network with many insurance plans.
-The Richland Hospital, Inc. is continuously working with various plans to become part of their network.
+The Richland Hospital and Clinics is in-network with many insurance plans and is continuously working with various plans to become part of their network.
 Please contact your plan as noted above to determine your network status.

-If your health insurance plan is out-of-network, you may still be seen by a provider of The Richland Hospital, Inc. However, you may experience higher out-of-pocket costs than if you are seen by a Network Provider, or your services may not be covered.
+If your health insurance plan is out-of-network, you may still be seen by a provider of The Richland Hospital and Clinics.
+However, you may experience higher out-of-pocket costs than if you are seen by a Network Provider, or your services may not be covered.
 Please contact your plan as noted above to determine your network status.

 - Coinsurance: a term in a policy, where the insured person and the insurer share the covered charges under a policy in a stated ratio.
 For example: A certain medical procedure is covered 80 percent by the insurance company and 20 percent by the insured.